 As an entitlement, TANF is not subject to the annual appropriations process.
 However, TANF funding has remained at \$16.5 billion annually since its inception, with no growth for inflation, while the formula for state allocations remains linked to data from the mid-1990s.
 To be eligible for the block grant, states must meet a MOE requirement, meaning they must spend state dollars on TANF-allowable activities.
 Congress last reauthorized TANF in the Deficit Reduction Act of 2005 (P.L.
 109-171) and has renewed the program through a series of short-term extensions since its expiration in 2010.
-In December 2022, Congress passed the Consolidated Appropriations Act of 2023 (P.L.
-117-103), which extends TANF through September 30, 2023.
+In September 2023 Congress passed a Continuing Resolution (CR) for Fiscal Year 2024 which extended TANF through February 2, 2024.
 Given our role in administering TANF and the importance of the program to supporting low-income county residents, a long-term TANF reauthorization with substantive program improvements and adequate funding is critical for all counties.